Lamb Lollipops just might be the most delicious appetizer ever served at a fabulous party.

 Whatever you happen to have on hand will most likely be all you need.

-LAMB LOLLIPOPS ARE THE PERFECT PARTY APPETIZER
+THE PERFECT PARTY APPETIZER

 We absolutely love grilling these lamb lollipops, but a good hot cast iron skillet works perfectly, too.

 They only need a total of about 5 minutes on the heat to cook to a perfect medium temperature.

 They are lovely when served by themselves with a wedge of lemon, but they also pair nicely with sauteed greens, such as kale or collard greens.

 The Loon wasn’t sure he would like these when I told him I was making these gems.

 After one bite, that uncertainty faded into pure delight as he couldn’t stop with just one, or two, or three chops.

 Now, go ahead and make these awesome chops.
 Another great party appetizer is our Warm Spinach and Artichoke Dip.